 Recent years have seen a huge increase in the use of CMS (Content Management Systems), such as WordPress, Joomla and Drupal for web site creation.
 The most common of these is WordPress.
-Here at Savannah Software we are often asked what exactly these systems are, and how they may help in your business’s online presence, so we have created this mini guide to help you understand what they are; the pros and cons of using them, and whether they would be suitable for your own web site needs.
-For the sake of simplicity, we will talk mainly about WordPress here, but keep in mind that the other platforms provide quite similar functions.
+I am often asked what exactly these systems are, and how they may help in your business’s online presence, so I’ve created this mini guide to help you understand what they are; the pros and cons of using them, and whether they would be suitable for your own web site needs.
+For the sake of simplicity, I will talk mainly about WordPress here, but keep in mind that the other platforms provide quite similar functions.

 The big advantage to the web site owner is that they have the ability to edit the site content themselves, once they get to know how the platform works.
 This saves having to pay a developer to perform updates, or simple changes to the content of a site.
 Once the system is set up on a web host, the site owner can access an administrative section where they can create new pages and/or edit the contents of existing ones using a relatively simple interface and a WYSIWYG editor.
 WYSIWYG stands for “What You See Is What You Get”, and it refers to the ability to type in exactly what you wish to appear in the web page—much like in a word processor, and the platform will translate that automatically into the necessary HTML markup to display on the web page correctly.

 Before we start looking into the relative pros and cons of CMS-based web sites, it is worthwhile talking about the different “classes” of web sites or web pages.
-Here at Savannah Software, we refer to sites and pages as “static” or “dynamic”.
+I refer to sites and pages as “static” or “dynamic”.
 Let me explain the difference: A static web site is one which simply presents content that doesn’t change.
-Think of a simple informational page which may, for instance display some information about a restaurant; some pictures; the address; and a phone number.
+Think of a simple informational page which may, for instance display some information about a restaurant; some pictures, the address, and a phone number.
 That page is a static page because it is the same every time a visitor (any visitor) looks at it.

 It is worth keeping this difference in mind when we consider the pros and cons of a CMS-based site versus a traditional (hand-coded) one.